The Canterville Ghost is a short story by Oscar Wilde which made its first appearance in America in The New-York Tribune

 There was one exception: the ghost himself, played vibrantly by Dino Coppa, who also introduced the evening in the guise of Oscar Wilde.
 So expressive was he that the ghost became, paradoxically, the most alive person on the stage, which served to emphasize the lack of any ethereal quality.
 His greatest achievement was to overcome the encumbrances of a grey plastic breastplate and grey plastic helmet supplied by the props department at ‘Toys R Us’ while making unscary appearances and ‘disappearances’ through a hole in the wall covered by a sheet of fabric facing the front of the stage.
 It was as if the costume department had been vying with the set designer to see who could be the least spooky.

 Those looking for any verbal delight in the stageplay would also have been disappointed.

 The original adaptation by Marisha Chamberlain transfers much of what is on the page but none of what is between the lines.
 And sometimes none of the lines at all.
 Indeed, all of Wilde’s key aphorisms seem to have been omitted.

-The has the effect of not developing the humorous potential in a story that playfully contrasts British and American pragmatism, an idea Wilde first explored in his essay and lecture Impressions of America.
+This has the effect of not developing the humorous potential in a story that playfully contrasts British reserve and American pragmatism, an idea Wilde first explored in his essay and lecture Impressions of America.
 The resulting narrowing of the narrative neither entertains the spirit nor broadens the mind.